 Lenovo, Huawei and Xiaomi go global

-Consumer Electronics remains by far the best performing category in the electronics market in China, dominated by brands such as Lenovo, Huawei and Xiaomi in China.
+Consumer Electronics remains by far the best performing segment in China’s electronics market, dominated by brands such as Lenovo, Huawei and Xiaomi in China.

 David Roth, Chairman of BAV Group commented: “The companies behind China’s brands are taking a more active role on the world stage.
 They are increasingly shaping the conversation at a category level, as well as helping to support economic growth in developing markets in many ways, not least by investing in infrastructure”.